Not Just a Number

 Critical Care Medicine Training

-Provide a one-year advanced training fellowship in critical care for a doctor through Johns Hopkins Medicine annually ($100,000/year)
+Provide an annual advanced training fellowship in critical care for a doctor through Johns Hopkins Medicine

-Develop a roadmap of questions and checklists for families and ICU patients
+Provide a toolkit of resources for families and ICU patients

-Offer workshops on coping strategies for grief and recovery
+Offer resources on coping strategies for grief and recovery

 Connecting survivors and families